Zhang-CV/PTR/README.md

 ## Testing
 python main.py --test
-Refined by ICP with batch size = 1：
+if you want to refine the results by ICP, then batch size should be set as 1:
-python main.py --test --icp
+python main.py --test --icp  --batch_size 1

 ## Citation
 Please cite this paper if you want to use it in your work,